smreed/kubecon-2015/slides/slides.md

 * One way to go about this refactoring is to try to optimize for simplicity of the development environment.
 * Example: dummy smtp server
-* Refactor: Move the configubility of interactions with external services into modular containers.
+* Simplify: Move the configubility of interactions with external services into modular containers.
 * Example: sharded caches. simplify configuration to the simplest case and use an ambassador like twemproxy.